Beatie Edney

-Career
+Early life

 Born in London, she is the daughter of actress Sylvia Syms and her husband Alan Edney.
 Her brother is Benjamin Edney and her cousin was musician Nick Webb.

+Career

 Edney first came to audiences' attention as Heather MacLeod in the 1986 film Highlander, the first entry in the Highlander series.
 She returned to the role again in the 2000 film Highlander: Endgame.

 In 1989, Edney starred as Maud in the television production of Uncle Silas with Peter O'Toole, shown as The Dark Angel in America.
 In 1990, she appeared in the Bruce Beresford film Mister Johnson, alongside Pierce Brosnan and Edward Woodward.

 Her many television appearances include a leading role in the 1986 series Lost Empires, based on the novel by J. B. Priestley, in which she acted alongside Colin Firth.
 She has also appeared in episodes of a host of successful British television dramas such as Rosemary & Thyme, A Touch of Frost, Prime Suspect, Inspector Morse (and its spin-off, Lewis), Agatha Christie's Poirot (in the episodes "The Mysterious Affair at Styles" and "The Clocks") and Wallander.
 In 1994, Edney played the role of Louisa Gradgrind in the television adaptation of Charles Dickens' Hard Times.
 In 1995, she had a starring role in the Channel 4 sitcom Dressing for Breakfast.

 In 2012, she played Queen Charlotte in The Madness of George III at the Apollo Theatre, London.
 Other stage appearances have included The Girlfriend Experience at the Royal Court.
 From 2015 to 2019, she played Prudie in the BBC One period drama Poldark.